matth-x/MicroOcpp/README.md

 :heavy_check_mark: Already integrated in two charging stations (including a ClipperCreek Inc. station)

-You still have the responsibility (or freedom) to design the application logic of the charger and to integrate the HW components.
-This library
+### Features

 - lets you initiate any kind of OCPP operation
 - responds to requests from the central system and notifies your client code by listeners
 - manages the EVSE data model as specified by OCPP and does a lot of the paperwork.
-For example, it sends StatusNotification or MeterValues messages by itself.
+For example, it sends `StatusNotification` or `MeterValues` messages by itself.

-However, it doesn't
+You still have the responsibility (or freedom) to design the application logic of the charger and to integrate the HW components.
+This library doesn't

 - define reactions on the messages from the central system (CS).
-For example, when you initiate an Authorize request which the CS accepts, the library stores the EVSE status but lets you define how to react to it.
+For example, when you initiate an Authorize request which the CS accepts, the library stores the new EVSE status but lets you define which action to take.

 For simple chargers, the application logic + HW integration is far below 1000 LOCs.